How to Safely Descend the Retirement Mountain

-So there should be a shift in mindset, in which you recognize the investment approach you're going to employ in retirement will need to be safer and more conservative compared to your working years.
+So there should be a shift in "posture," in which you recognize the approach you're going to employ in retirement will need to be more steady and careful compared to your working years.

 I learned this valuable lesson very early in my career.
-It was 2009 and I was worker for a large Wall Street firm.
-Shortly after getting hired, I met a man in his mid 60's who confessed to investing most of his retirement savings into his company stock.
+It was 2009 and I was working for a large investment broker.
+Shortly after getting hired, I met a man in his mid 60s who shared that he never completed a written plan for retirement, and that he also invested most of his retirement savings into his company stock.
 Unfortunately, his company was GM, and they had recently filed Chapter 11 bankruptcy.
-The ensuing result of GM's bankruptcy for common shareholders was total loss.
-For the man I met this meant a lost retirement because he was now forced to continue working.
+The ensuing result of GM's bankruptcy for common shareholders was a total loss.
+For the man I met this also meant a lost retirement because he was now forced to continue working.

 2. Be honest about your tolerance for risk